DamLabResources/OMICS/content/wk11/README.md

 # Assignment

-Complete a peak calling analysis for any other from PRJNA622558.
+Complete a peak calling analysis for any other pull down from PRJNA622558.